adlerhsieh/adlerhsieh/README.md

 You can schedule a live 1-on-1 session with me for any of the following:

-- software development
-- career
+- tech questions
-- work in Japan
 - debugging
-- coding questions
 - code review
 - resume review
 - mock interview
 - career path consulting
+- career
+- work in Japan

 <!--
 **adlerhsieh/adlerhsieh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.